i-jugovic/MetaPathClust/README.md

-# MetaPathClust
+# Metabolic Pathway Clustering (MetaPathClust)
-Python script for enzyme sequence and metabolic pathway comparison and clustering using query cover, percent identity, and E-values.
+MetaPathClust is a python script for enzyme sequence and metabolic pathway comparison and clustering using query cover, percent identity, and E-values.
 Performs PCA, Elbow method, Silhouette analysis, K-means, and hierarchical clustering to group species metabolically, integrates taxonomic grouping, and outputs visualizations with a short summary statistics.

 # Overview - MetaPathClust
 **Purpose.** Given a semicolon-delimited CSV of enzyme search metrics (per pathway P1–P8: query coverage, % identity, E-value) across species, the script: